Structure-preserving integrators for dissipative systems based on reversible-irreversible splitting: Construction of split GENERIC integrators based on reversible-irreversible splitting

 where

 Therefore, a symmetric splitting typically gives second order convergence whereas a nonsymmetric one is generally first order.
-It is then straightforward to obtain the associated operator of the YBABY method:
+One can then obtain the associated operator of the YBABY method:

-which demonstrates second order convergence for the YBABY method~\eqref{eq:Operator_YBABY}.
-Note that in principle higher order methods can also be constructed, as in Hamiltonian dynamics~\cite{Yoshida1990}, by suitably composing the operators but typically that could result in a substantial computational overhead.
+which indicates formally second order convergence for the YBABY method~\eqref{eq:Operator_YBABY}.
+Note that the order of convergence can also be demonstrated by using the Taylor series expansion for the solutions, but the procedure is often tedious.
+Note also that in principle higher order methods can also be constructed, as in Hamiltonian dynamics~\cite{Yoshida1990}, by suitably composing the operators.